sesamiapp/devportal/docs/sesami-apps/get-started/app-message/quick-setup.md

 ---

 # Quick Setup
-You can install the App Message Library in your project using the following command:
+You can install the App Message Library in your app using the following command:

 ```markup
 npm install @sesamiapp/app-message